cardinalby/depo/docs/2_resolving_cycles.md

 })
 ```

+> [!CAUTION]
-It can only be used if your struct is safe to copy (has no mutexes, atomic values, etc...).
+> It can only be used if your struct is safe to copy (has no mutexes, atomic values, etc...).

 ## Non-lifecycle aware components only